Music Program 2020

 Most of the repertoire for the larger classes is selected before camp.
 If you wish to learn/prepare the music ahead of time (it is not required to do so) you may find links to the printed music (for instrumentalist parts) or sing-a-long tracks for the large choral work.

-On Friday evening and Saturday, the spotlight is on the participants!
+On Friday evening and all day Saturday, the spotlight is on the participants!
 This is your chance to perform in an amicable, supportive environment, and to hear what your fellow participants have been working on all week.
 Various concerts will feature chamber music, small choral groups, children and youth.
-On Saturday evening, the spotlight is on the large ensembles, with a wind-up party on campus afterwards (to which guests are welcome).
+Saturday evening the spotlight is on the large ensembles, with a wind-up party on campus afterwards (to which guests are welcome).

 Camp gets going even before your first class Monday morning.